The process automation Center of Excellence playbook

 To be honest, it's more than fair to think that because of how CoEs might have been set up in the past.
 But done right, a CoE blends in seamlessly into state of the art software delivery paradigms, becoming an accelerator instead of a bottleneck.
 Let's dive into this in more detail through the lens of overall market trends.

 Looking at autonomous microservice teams (or whatever the architectural style is in your organization), the core problem without a CoE is that they must figure out many things themselves.
 The more freedom they have, the more of a burden it can become.
 Teams have to evaluate their own tool stack, define their own solution architecture and approach, and, in essence, do a lot of technical work that does not yet implement any business logic.
-So the value proposition of the CoE is actually pretty logical: If solution teams get an architecture blueprint on how to design their solution, they simply don’t have to think about those fundamentals and can dive into delivering business value right away (of course, the blueprint needs to provide value for the teams.
-We’ll talk about this later).
+So the value proposition of the CoE is actually pretty logical: If solution teams get an architecture blueprint on how to design their solution, they simply don't have to think about those fundamentals and can dive into delivering business value right away.

-Just look at Spotify and their blog post “How We Use Golden Paths to Solve Fragmentation in Our Software Ecosystem,” in which they describe why “rumor-driven development simply wasn’t scalable.”
-Spotify gives quite some more good insights on their Backstage open-source project.
+Just look at Spotify and their blog post "How We Use Golden Paths to Solve Fragmentation in Our Software Ecosystem," in which they describe why "rumor-driven development simply wasn't scalable."
 In essence, too much decentralization started to slow things down because of the resulting complexity.
-By centralizing services again, they reduce complexity and provide standardization, allowing delivery teams to dive into delivering business logic much faster—without sacrificing their autonomy (see image below).
-A similar approach is being taken at Twilio: “At Twilio, we do it by offering what we call the paved path.
-These are mature services that you can just pull off the shelf, adopt, and get up and running super quickly.”
+By centralizing services again, they reduce complexity and provide standardization, allowing delivery teams to dive into delivering business logic much faster—without sacrificing their autonomy.

 How to operate a CoE in your organization